Home / Blog / How to open a company in ireland

 Company Limited by Guarantee (CLG)

-CLGs are often used by non-profits, charities, and sports clubs.
-They do not have a share capital, and members’ liability is limited to the amount they guarantee to contribute in the event of winding up.
+Often used by non-profit organizations, charities, and clubs, a CLG doesn’t have share capital.
+Instead, members’ liability is limited to a predefined amount they agree to contribute in case of winding up.

-Proper planning at this stage can prevent potential issues and streamline the registration process.
+Proper planning at this stage is key to avoiding delays and ensuring a smooth registration process.

-Form A1 is the primary document required for company registration.
-It includes details about your company, including its name, registered office, directors, and secretary.
-You also need to submit your company’s constitution along with Form A1.
-The form can be completed online or on paper.
+Form A1 is the cornerstone of the registration process, capturing essential details like your company name, registered office address, directors, and secretary.
+Along with Form A1, you’ll need to submit your company constitution.
+This form can be completed online or on paper.

 Register with the Companies Registration Office (CRO)

-The fee for registering a company varies depending on the company type and the submission method.
-For example, registering a Private Limited Company online costs €50, while paper submissions cost €100.
-Fees for other types of companies may differ.
-Payment can be made online via credit card or electronic funds transfer.
+Registration fees vary depending on the company type and the filing method.
+For example, registering a Private Limited Company online costs €50, while paper submissions are €100.
+Fees for other company types may differ.
+Payments can be made online via credit card or electronic transfer.

-Upon successful registration, the CRO will issue a Certificate of Incorporation confirming your company’s legal status.
-This certificate is essential for opening a business bank account and fulfilling other legal requirements.
+Upon successful registration, the CRO issues a Certificate of Incorporation, confirming your company’s legal status.
+This document is essential for tasks like opening a business bank account and meeting legal obligations.

-Post-registration requirements to open a company in Ireland
+Post-registration requirements for opening a company in Ireland

 Register for taxes